NetApp/FSx-ONTAP-samples-scripts/Management-Utilities/ec2-user-data-iscsi-create-and-mount/README.md

   <li>Launch new instance
     <ol>
       <li>Fill in the server name.</li>
       <li>Under the Quick Start tab select the Linux distribution of your choice.
-The supported disibutions are: `Amazon Linux 2023`, `Ubuntu 24.04`, `Red Hat Enterprise Linux 10` and `Debian 13`</li>
+The supported distributions are: `Amazon Linux 2023`, `Ubuntu 24.04`, `Red Hat Enterprise Linux 10` and `Debian 13`</li>
       <li>Fill in the other settings based on your networking and business needs.</li>
       <li>Under 'Advanced details':
         <ol>
-          <li>Set the 'IAM instance profile' to the policy you created in the perperation step above.</li>
+          <li>Set the 'IAM instance profile' to the policy you created in the preperation step above.</li>
           <li>At the bottom, under the 'User data' section, press 'choose file' and select the script saved above.</li>
         </ol>
       </li>